-The discretely presented component units managed \$2.04 billion of revenues, representing 17.56% of the University's \$11.62 billion combined total revenues.
-This is higher compared to the 17.08% in prior year due to increase grants, gifts and contracts.
+The discretely presented component units managed \$1.91 billion of revenues, representing 15.61% of the University's \$12.24 billion combined total revenues.
+This is lower compared to the 17.56% in prior year due to decrease in major revenues resulting from the significant changes to the delivery of instruction due to the coronavirus

-The discretely presented component units managed \$820.56 million grants contracts, and gifts revenues, representing 27.36% of the \$3 billion combined total.
+The discretely presented component units managed \$776.26 million grants contracts, and gifts revenues, representing 23.70% of the \$3.27 billion combined total.
 Discretely presented component units fund many student co-curricular activities, administer research programs, raise funds, operate student unions, offer recreational programs, coordinate commercial enterprises, and develop public-private partnerships on behalf of the University.